Status Update

 Public Engagement & Transparency

-· Many residents are unaware of the project
+· Many residents are unaware of the project.

-· RTMSD will not share a site feasibility study & relevant documents that informed the Board's decision to move forward with the $84 million project, even bringing in an attorney, using taxpayer dollars, to fight a taxpayer’s "Right to Know" request
+· RTMSD will not share a site feasibility study & relevant documents that informed the Board's decision to move forward with the $84 million project, even bringing in an attorney, using taxpayer dollars, to fight a taxpayer’s "Right to Know" request.

 · The school district expressed its site selection priorities as: location, property size, property cost, transportation impacts, timeline to develop the property, & site attributes: safety, accessibility, entry points, utilities, drainage, soils, & environment integration.
-The the results of the district’s application of the site selection priorities for this property are not posted or made available to the public
+The results of the district’s application of the site selection priorities for this property are not posted or made available to the public.

 Broken Promises